Anakin-bb8/Nuitka-GUI-NPTE/README.md

+# Now avaiable on MacOS!
+(to install, go on the MacOS branch and download the latest release)
 # Description
 This software is completely developed in Python language and converted in `.exe` with the nuitka Python library.
 The app is made to simplify the creation of Windows executables.